bakercms/BakerCMS-Plugins/related_posts/readme.txt

-Related Posts Plugin for Hotaru CMS
+Related Posts Plugin for Baker CMS
 -----------------------------------
 Created by: Nick Ramsay